r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - Later C/C++ compilers, different flags.
   Apple clang 14.0.3 it seems was a major update from 14.0.0, with
     many aspects of LLVM clang 15/16 having been ported.
-    Version 15 seems a minor update from 14.0.3.
+    Versionz 15.x seems a minor update from 14.0.3.
   The default SDK in CLT 15 has disabled the termcap emulation of terminfo.
 - External software is (mainly) kept up-to-date -- see above.
-    This includes using Java 17 and cmake, currently 3.27.5.
+    This includes using Java 17 and cmake, currently 3.27.7.
     OpenMPI is installed for Rmpi, bigGP and pbdMPI .
 - 'R' is not on the path -- checking is by 'Rdev'.
 - Package INLA is installed -- requires a binary install on Macs.